Nonsmooth Convex Optimization using the Specular Gradient Method with Root-Linear Convergence

-Since specular derivatives belong to the subdifferential, the SGM can be considered a specific implementation of the subgradient method (SM), where the specular derivative is employed as the subgradient for the optimization process.
-From now on, we will first examine the commonalities inherited by the SGM as a special case of the SM before scrutinizing the differences between these two approaches more closely later on.
+Since specular derivatives belong to the subdifferential, SPEG can be considered a specific implementation of the subgradient (SG) method, where the specular derivative is employed as the subgradient for the optimization process.
+From now on, we will first examine the commonalities inherited by SPEG as a special case of the SG method before scrutinizing the differences between these two approaches more closely later on.

-As in the SM, the SGM does not guarantee that the value of the function at each iteration decreases.
+As like the SG method, SPEG does not guarantee that the value of the function at each iteration decreases.
 For instance, take the function $f$ as in \eqref{ex : converse of spd is zero} which has a minimizer $x = 0$ but the next iteration point $x_{\text{next}}$ lies in the interval $(-\infty, 0)$, where $f(0) < f(x_{\text{next}})$ for arbitrary step size $\gamma > 0$.
-Therefore, as in the SM, we employ Notation \ref{nt : updated minimizer}.
+Therefore, as in the SG method, we employ the notation \cref{eq:updated_minimizer}.

-Two differences between the SGM and the SM are remarkable.
-First, for convex objective functions with available or efficiently computable right and left-hand derivatives, the SGM specifies the subgradient by using specular derivatives.
-This makes the SGM a more practical alternative to the SM in such cases.
+Two differences between SPEG and the SG method are remarkable.
+First, for convex objective functions with available or efficiently computable right and left-hand derivatives, SPEG specifies the subgradient by using specular derivatives.
+This makes SPEG a more practical alternative to the SG method in such cases.
 Second, recall that in the classical gradient method assuming Lipschitz continuity of the gradients leads to a faster convergence rate.
-However, the assumption that specular derivatives are Lipschitz continuous may not be meaningful due to the fact that the continuity of specular derivatives implies classical differentiability (see \cite[Theorem 2.27]{2022_Jung}).
+However, the assumption that specular derivatives are Lipschitz continuous may not be meaningful due to the fact that the continuity of specular derivatives implies classical differentiability (see \cite[Thm.
+2.27]{2022a_Jung}).

-\subsection{Convergence Analysis}
+\subsection{Convergence analysis}

 In this subsection, we show that the specular gradient method has an R-linear convergence rate.

 \begin{lemma} Let $f:(a, b) \to \mathbb{R}$ be a convex function on an interval $(a, b) \subset \mathbb{R}$.
 For each $x \in (a, b)$, the following inequality holds: